 Your solar panels will likely see more than a few hot and sunny days over the course of each year, so ideally, they will have the lowest temperature coefficient possible.
-As you can see in the graph below, all Canadian Solar panels have a temperature coefficients of -0.41.
+As you can see in the graph below, Canadian Solar panels have temperature coefficients between -0.41 and-0.39.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

 Most solar panel manufacturers offer a 10-year materials warranty, but some higher-end solar panels come with a 12, 15, 20, or even 25-year warranty.
 Canadian Solar offers a standard 10-year warranty against any defects in their solar panels.
 You can read more about how Canadian Solar’s warranties compare to other top companies in EnergySage’s solar warranties overview.